andrea-allen/pgf-networks/README.md

 at a future date.
 Most of them can be inferred from their usage in the code.

 ## SIR_sims.py
+This is the driver for running ensembles of simulations, saving and plotting the results, producing figures, etc. Most of the code in this file is configurable for the user's desired results, making it difficult to annotate without explicitly pointing out where certain parameters and filenames are specific to the original uses.

+The method `run()` is just a driver for whatever internal methods the user wishes to call to run and save or plot simulation data.

+The method `generate_graph(N, deg_dist)` will return a NetworkX object, G, and a drawing position `pos` in order that the same position be saved for drawing purposes during visualization in the evnt-driven simulations.
+Input the `generate_graph` is `N`, the number of nodes, and the degree distribution as a proper probability distribution of any length.
+Graphs will then be randomly drawn using the configuration model and the provided degree distribution.

+The method `simulate(G, pos, Lambda, Gamma, current, intervention_gen, beta_interv)`
+is the driving method to return a two-tier vector of results, where there are `g` generation columns and 2 rows per column, encoding the `m` number of infected nodes during that generation, and the `s` total number infected at that generation in the simulation. `Lambda` is an `N x N` matrix encoding the infection probability `beta_i,j` for every pair of nodes `i,j`, and can be configured any way the user wants before passing it in.
+`Gamma` similarly is a length `N` list of the indiviudal recovery rates for every node.
+In the classic SIR models, we keep `Lambda` and `Gamma` values completely regular for all nodes and node pairs.
+However, the configurability makes it possible for the user to classify different nodes and node pairs by different infection and recovery rates.

+The methods `outbreak_size_distrb_per_gen(...)` and `outbreak_size_distrb_per_gen_with_intervention(...)`
+are by and large the same, they run an ensemble of simulations using the `simulate()` method and the given configurations and then return a probability distribution, for each generation, of the total outbreak size (`s`) at that generation.
+The format of the returned matrix is in `g` rows, each row is a distribution over `s`, the values of the columns.
+Arguments required by this method are the degree distribution, the number of simulations for the ensemble, the number of nodes `N`, the transmission probability over an edge (`T`) and recovery probability `gamma` from which `beta` will be inferred automatically.

+The method `read_back_data()` is another configurable method purely for the user to organize what data they want to read back after it has been saved for the purposes of visualization.
+Some example usage is shown.

+The method `simulate_and_compare_rounds_with_with_without_intervention()` similarly is a placeholder that is configurable, used for our original purposes to run specific simulations.

 ## pgf_formalism.py